splunk/splunk-demo-collector-for-analyticsjs/README.md

 * Configure your collector server HTTP/HTTPS ports and SSL certs by changing HTTP_PORT, HTTPS_PORT, and SSL_OPTS variables at the top of server.js file.

 	This configuration step can be skipped for **test & dev purposes**.
 By default, the server binds to ports 3000 and 4443 for HTTP/HTTPS traffic.
-It also uses self-signed certificates for SSL, so we recommend you replace them with real certificates for a secure production solution.
+It also uses self-signed certificates for SSL under `.ssl/` directory, so we recommend you replace them with real certificates for a secure production solution.

 * Start the collector server by typing: